-Here are some statistics showing the power of pets and their impact on those around them.
+Here are statistics that show how people think about pets and the impact they have on those around them.

-According to the 2017-18 American Pet Products Association (APPA) survey:
+According to the 2023-24 American Pet Products Association (APPA) National Pet Owners Survey:

 Pets are an opportunity for businesses:

-In a 2017 survey by the U.S. Conference of Mayors and Mars Petcare, more than 60% of U.S. mayors surveyed believe pet-friendly policies and amenities can attract additional traffic to retail establishments.
+- In a survey by the U.S. Conference of Mayors and Mars Petcare, 63% of U.S. mayors surveyed said pet-friendly policies and amenities can attract additional traffic to retail establishments.

 In our Pets Welcome pilot, our survey of the pilot community (Franklin, TN) found that:

 - 79% of residents surveyed said they value pets being welcome in businesses.

 - 56% of business owners strongly agreed that pet-friendly businesses are good for the community.

 - 65% of residents said having pets around helps build social connections.